Lured: Plot

-Sandra Carpenter (Lucille Ball) is an American who had come to London in order to perform in a show, but is now working as a taxi dancer.
-She is upset to find out that friend and fellow dancer Lucy Barnard (Tanis Chandler) is missing and also believed to be the latest victim of the notorious "Poet Killer," who lures victims with ads in newspapers' personal columns, afterwards sending poems to taunt the police.

-Scotland Yard Inspector Harley Temple (Charles Coburn) believes the killer to be influenced by the 19th-century French poet Charles Baudelaire.
-He asks if Sandra would be willing to work undercover to help find her missing friend and the killer.
-He sees first-hand how observant she is and gives her a temporary police identification card and a gun.
-Sandra is asked to answer personal ads, watched over by an officer bodyguard, H.R.
-Barrett (George Zucco).
+Sandra Carpenter is an American who came to London in order to perform in a show, but is now working as a taxi dancer.
+She is upset to find out that her friend and fellow dancer, Lucy Barnard, is missing and believed to be the latest victim of the notorious "Poet Killer," who lures victims with personal ads in newspapers, afterwards sending poems to taunt the police.
+Inspector Harley Temple of Scotland Yard believes the killer to be influenced by the 19th-century French poet Charles Baudelaire.
+Temple asks if Sandra would be willing to work undercover to help find Lucy and the killer.
+He sees first-hand how observant she is and gives her a temporary police identification card and a gun (unlikely in 20th century London).
+Sandra is asked to answer personal ads, watched over by a police bodyguard, H.R.
+Barrett.

-By coincidence, she meets the dashing man-about-town stage revue producer Robert Fleming (George Sanders).
-In the meantime, Sandra answers an ad placed by Charles van Druten (Boris Karloff), a former fashion designer, who is now mentally imbalanced.
-Barrett has to come to her rescue.

-She next needs to be saved, this time by Fleming, from a mysterious figure named Mr. Moryani (Joseph Calleia).
-Moryani apparently lures young women to South America by offering them a promising opportunity whilst, in reality, wanting to recruit them for forced slavery or other forced services.
+By coincidence, Sandra meets the dashing man-about-town nightclub revue producer Robert Fleming.
+In the meantime, she answers an ad placed by Charles van Druten, a former fashion designer, who is now mentally imbalanced; Barrett has to come to her rescue.
+Sandra next needs to be saved, this time by Fleming, from a mysterious figure named Mr. Moryani, who uses promises of opportunity to lure young women into forced slavery in South America.